Graph Alignment for Benchmarking Graph Neural Networks and Learning Positional Encodings: Conclusion

 \section{Conclusion}

 We propose a new benchmarking methodology for Graph Neural Networks (GNNs) based on a \textit{Graph Alignment Task}, emphasizing structural understanding over feature-centric approaches.
-Contrary to existing combinatorial optimization datasets, which are not versatile enough to encompass a broad spectrum of graph topologies and lack complexity for thorough benchmarking, our approach offers flexible difficulty levels and enables the benchmarking of GNNs on graphs from various domains and establishing a robust framework for precise GNN evaluation.
+Contrary to existing combinatorial optimization datasets, which are not versatile enough to encompass a broad spectrum of graph topologies and lack complexity for thorough benchmarking, our approach offers flexible difficulty levels and enables the benchmarking of GNNs on graphs from various domains, and establishes a robust framework for precise GNN evaluation.
 Our results indicate that each task has an optimal difficulty level where the statistical confidence in the model's performance is maximized.
 At this level, the best-performing architecture remains consistent across all difficulty levels.

 We also show that node embeddings learned through the \textit{Graph Alignment Task} can serve as effective positional encodings for Transformer architectures.
-These embeddings consistently outperformed widely used positional encodings on three molecular regression datasets.
-Additionally, our transformer model with Graph Alignment Positional Encodings surpassed all the leading architectures on PCQM4Mv2 while using an order of magnitude fewer parameters, demonstrating both scalability and efficiency.
+These embeddings contain a more accurate structural representation of the graph than other positional encodings.
+Additionally, we show that pre-training on the Graph Alignment task enables a high-fidelity compression of the adjacency matrix into positional encodings.